AP FACT CHECK: Trump, Clinton and their debate claims

 ---

+THE FACTS: Trump correctly cited the Pew report, although the finding does not prove his point that the presidential election is "rigged."

+A 2012 report from the Pew Charitable Trusts found that 24 million voter registrations on the books were either no longer valid or inaccurate in some way.
+Some were failures to remove names of people who had died or moved, blamed on "antiquated" state registration systems.
+But the report didn't find or even discuss any evidence of voting fraud.

-Associated Press writers Cal Woodward, Robert Burns, Deb Riechmann, Chad Day, Stephen Braun, Christopher S. Rugaber, Jeff Horwitz and Alicia A. Caldwell contributed to this report.
+Associated Press writers Cal Woodward, Mary Clare Jalonick, Robert Burns, Deb Riechmann, Chad Day, Stephen Braun, Christopher S. Rugaber, Jeff Horwitz, Alicia A. Caldwell and Ricardo Alonso-Zaldivar contributed to this report.

 EDITOR'S NOTE - A look at the veracity of claims by political figures

-Note: This story has been updated to correct Clinton's proposed tax surcharge on people making more than $5 million to 4 percent, not 5 percent.